Mediterranean Spinach and Feta Casserole

 • Transfer the mixture to the prepared baking dish and spread it evenly.
 Cover with foil and bake for 20 minutes.

-• Remove the foil and continue baking for 7-10 minutes, until the top is set and lightly golden.
+• Remove the foil and continue baking for 7-10 minutes, until the center is set and the top is lightly golden.
 Let rest for about 10 minutes before slicing and serving.

 You'll Also Love...